Using the Device Preset Manager

 Getting Started

-- Open the Morningstar Web Editor and click the Device Preset Manager tile on the landing page.
+- Open the Morningstar Web Editor and click the Device Preset Manager tile on the landing page, or go directly to mididevice.io.

-- (Optional but recommended) Sign in using the account icon in the top navigation bar.
+- (Optional but recommended) Sign in using the account icon in the top-right of the toolbar.
 Signing in enables cloud preset storage.

 - Connect your MIDI hardware to your computer before or after opening the tool.